SummaryRead the full fact sheet

 Other treatments for bone fractures

-Some bones, such as the collarbone or bones of the toes, are immobilised with a sling or splint (instead of plastered) and rested for about two months.
+Some bones, such as the collarbone or bones of the toes, are immobilised with a sling or splint (instead of plastered) and rested for about 2 months.

 Complications of bone fractures